282857341/UNet-2022/readme.md

 ```
 One thing you should be careful of is that folder imagesTr contains both training set and validation set, and correspondingly, the value of ```numTraining``` in dataset.json equals the case number in the imagesTr.
 The division of the training set and validation set will be done in the network configuration located at ```nnunet/network_configuration/config.py```.

 The evaulate.py is used for calculating the evaulation metrics and can be found in the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) of the organized datasets or you can write it by yourself.
+The existing of evaulate.py will not affect the data preprocessing, training and testing.
 # Data-Preprocessing
 ```
 nnUNet_convert_decathlon_task -i path/to/Task01_ACDC